mit-orcd/orcd-docs-edit/docs/software/julia.md

     ```

 !!!Note
-    Currently, Juliaup is not compatible with Satori, as it does not support Satori's powerpc64le operating system.
-Furthermore, there are current issues using Juliaup on SuperCloud, but we are looking further into the issue.
+    Currently, Juliaup is not compatible with Satori or SuperCloud.

 Click [here](https://github.com/JuliaLang/juliaup) for more information on installing and using Juliaup.

-## Conda?
+## Conda

+*This route is not recommended.
+Currently looking into other ways of using Julia with Jupyter that do not go through Conda.*

 ## Using Different Julia Versions